Plaristote/crails/README.md

 - With crails-cache, you get a simple API to handle your caching using memcached
 - With crails-mail, you get the ability to easily render and send mails
 - With crails-image, you can store image in your models, and use Magick++ to generate thumbnails
+- With crails-sentry, you can monitor server exceptions using [Sentry](http://sentry.io)

 Install Crails Framework
 ========